 Letterpress printing is an old craft skill technique, which dates back to the mid-15th century, a process of relief printing (emboss or deboss) using metal or wooden type.
-Typically you can print on specialist papers using duplex boards (2 sheets of paper gummed together) taking the weight up to a heavy duty 720gsm.
+Typically you can print on specialist papers using duplex boards (2 sheets of paper gummed together) taking the weight up to 720gsm.

 Die Cutting is the most conventional method of shape cutting.
 Instead of printing, the sheet is die cut using a flat bed tool formed to the desired shape.
 Internal as well as external shapes are possible.
 Die cutting shape are also used on packaging to cut out the final shapes